 NYCFC’s first-ever SuperDraft pick, Shelton made his New York City FC debut on March 8, 2015 against Orlando City SC and went on to start seven of 17 appearances.
 He scored one goal and tallied one assist for the season.
 Khiry played 22 games for NYCFC in 2016, starting 13 (1159 minutes played).
 In all, he scored four goals and completed nine assists is an excellent campaign.
 He played a valuable super-sub role in 2017, appearing in 15 matches and notching a goal (502 minutes played).

 Tallied 10 goals and 12 assists at Oregon State University during his senior season.
 NSCAA All-America Second Team; Pac-12 Player of the Year; All-Far West Region First Team.
 Helped lead the Beavers to their first NCAA Tournament appearance since 2003.
 Was named an All-Pac-12 Honorable Mention in 2012.
 Started the first six games of his sophomore season before a foot injury sidelined him for the rest of the year.

 Member of the United States U18 men’s national team for the Lisbon International Tournament in 2011.
 Selected to the U18 squad for its trip to Israel in 2010.

-Four-year letterman at Vista Ridge H.S. in Cedar Park, Texas.
-Selected Offensive Most Valuable Player and first team all-district in 2010.
+A four-year letterman at Vista Ridge H.S. in Cedar Park, Texas, Shelton was selected Offensive Most Valuable Player and first team all-district in 2010.
 Played for the Lonestar Academy and the Lonestar U17/U18 team that won the 2010 Disney Showcase.
 Selected to Colorado Olympic Development Program in 2006.